jamesnvc/occasionallycogent/_drafts/books-of-2016.md

 Each book in the trilogy is stand-alone, but you'll definitely get the most out of it if you read them all back-to-back.

-# The Oxford History of the French Revolution, by William Doyle
+# *The Oxford History of the French Revolution*, by William Doyle

 One of the books I read in the service of my aforementioned desire to know more about the Soviet Union mentioned how ideas of the French Revolution played a big part in the fomenting of the Russian Revolution.
 This made me realize that basically all I know about the French Revolution comes from *A Tale of Two Cities* and one story arc of *The Sandman*, so I decided to do something about that.